 All applications, including original, renewal and change applications for both individuals and businesses must be submitted online.

 The application will have helpful hints and text throughout.
-We will also have user guides on our website for submitting applications, for business paying for applications, business approval of employee affiliation and other functionality as it becomes available.
+We will also have user guides on our website for submitting applications, for business paying for applications, business approval of employee affiliation and other functionality.
+If you experience problems, please Contact Us or call (512) 424-7293.

 Free email accounts can be established at a variety of sites.
 We suggest searching the internet for Free Email accounts.